If you get easily thrown off by stress, the good news is that you can do something about it.

 Too much stress can result in a poor decision-making, memory problems and an inability to control impulses and regulate behavior – not to mention the physical effects on the body.

-At the same time, stress hormones activate the area of the amygdala which is connected to our quick, fight-or-flight reactions that help us respond to threats and keep us safe.
+At the same time, these same hormones activate the amygdala which is connected to our quick, fight-or-flight reactions that help us respond to threats and keep us safe.
 These include quick, reflexive thinking and action – it is not a place of nuanced thinking – as well as increased heart rate and breathing.
 In a dangerous situation, this is what we need.

 But most of the time, we’d like to connect to the prefrontal cortex for a more reasoned response.